Jo-shreer/Python/DataPipeline/Apache-PySpark/Basic_code.md

 jupyter notebook

 # Create Your First Spark Session
+Step 1.
 Everything in PySpark starts with a SparkSession — the entry point for Spark functionality.

 ``` python
 from pyspark.sql import SparkSession